Ravenking7675/Syncopy/README.md

 #### For Windows : [Click here](http://www.mediafire.com/file/a2sv5o4qw6npg9a/Syncope-Windows.zip/file "Windows")

+> Windows users, your OS might consider this app to be a virus.
+This is an Open Source project, I can assure you that this is not a virus.

 ### 2. Extract the .zip file, you will find one file-
 #### syncope (Linux) or syncope.exe (Windows)